SpockBotMC/SpockBot/legal.md

 ========

 We use slightly modified versions of large parts of Barney Gale's implementation of the MC Protocol, which can be found here: https://github.com/barneygale/barneymc

+Large parts of spock/mcp/mcpacket.py, spock/mcp/mcdata.py, and spock/mcp/mcpacket_extensions.py are verbatim copies of his work simply updated to work with the current protocol

 pyCraft
 =======